benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 ## Ch 10: Employee Satisfaction, Identity, and Engagement

-- Mostly skim-read this section, NPS is (more-or-less) fine  but not that interesting a topic for me
+- Mostly skim-read this section, Net Promoter Score is (more-or-less) fine  but not that interesting a topic for me
 - DevOps can provide better conditions for autonomy, mastery and purpose so it makes sense that there's a correlation with satisfaction

 ## Ch 11: Leaders and Managers